David Rivers: Europe

 In the 1997 off-season, Rivers left Olympiacos to join Italian League club Teamsystem Bologna, playing alongside former NBA All-star Dominique Wilkins.
-He averaged 12.8 points, 3.3 assists per game and contributed to the team winning the Italian Basketball Cup, receiving Co-MVP Honors with teammate Carlton Myers.
+He averaged 12.8 points, 3.3 assists per game and contributed to the team winning the Italian Basketball Cup, receiving Co-MVP honors with teammate Carlton Myers.

-In 1998, he signed with the Tofaş of the Turkish League, where he won two Turkish League championships and two Turkish Cups, before re-joining Olympiacos for one season.
+In 1998, he signed with Tofaş of the Turkish League, where he won two Turkish League championships and two Turkish Cups, before re-joining Olympiacos for one season.

-In 2000, he returned to play with the Olympiacos B.C., contributing to the team reaching the Greek Basket League Championship game, where it lost to the Panathinaikos B.C.
+In 2000, he returned to play with Olympiacos B.C., contributing to the team reaching the Greek Basket League Championship game, where it lost to Panathinaikos B.C.

-Although he didn't play for 2 years, he signed with the Olympique Antibes for the 2003–04 season in the second division of the LNB Pro A French League.
+Although he didn't play for 2 years, he then signed with Olympique Antibes for the 2003–04 season in the second division of the LNB Pro A French League.
 In 2013, he was inducted into the Olympique Antibes Basketball Club Hall of Fame and had his jersey number retired.

 Personal life

-In 2009, he was hired as a coach by the Virtus Bologna of the Lega Basket Serie A, to assist in the development of Junior players during that season.
+In 2009, he was hired as a coach by Virtus Bologna of the Lega Basket Serie A, to assist in the development of junior players that season.
 On April 22, 2014, he was hired as an associate head coach for the Kennesaw State Owls.
 He is a director at Village Camps Basketball Camps in Switzerland.